terra-money/docs/docs/develop/module-specifications/spec-governance.md

 }
 ```

-::: warning Note:
+::: {important}:
 Parameter Change Proposals are actually located in the Params module, an internal module.
 It is shown here for your convenience.
 :::

 Parameter Change Proposals are a special type of proposal which, once passed, will automatically go into effect by directly altering the network's specified parameter.
-You can find the parameters associated with each module by browsing to the **Parameters** section of the module specification.

 ### Software Upgrade Proposals

-::: danger Warning
+::: {danger}
 Software upgrade proposals exist because they are inherited from the Cosmos SDK, but they are temporarily unavailable because they have not been implemented yet.
 Therefore, they share the same semantics as a simple text proposal.
 If you submit this type of proposal, you might lose your Luna deposit.
 :::